SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 `join` concatenates values in a multi-value field with a specified separator.
 The first operand shall point to a value in a multi-value field, for example `"@currentField.lookupValue"`, `"[$AssignedTo.title]"`.
 The second operand shall be a string literal that is the separator that joins the values together.

-`loopIndex`, when provided with a name of iterator variable, returns the current index (starting from 0) of the iterator.
-The name of iterator must be provided as a string literal. `loopIndex` would only work within the element with respective `forEach` enabled or its children elements.
+`loopIndex`, when provided with the name of the iterator variable, returns the current index (starting from 0) of the iterator.
+The name of the iterator must be provided as a string literal. `loopIndex` would only work within the element with respective `forEach` enabled or its children elements.

 For examples, see [Formatting multi-value fields](column-formatting.md#formatting-multi-value-fields).

-**String related operators** - Some of the previously detailed operators can be used when working with string values:
+**String-related operators** - Some of the previously detailed operators can be used when working with string values:

 - `+`
 - `indexOf` (*for string length workaround*)